Monday, July 16th, 2012

 According to the October 17, 1920, issue of the influential industry trade magazine Motion Picture News, an exclusive preview of The Daughter of Dawn had been shown earlier that week at the College Theater in Los Angeles to great critical acclaim.
 It was an “original and breath-taking adventure” which had “hardly been duplicated before.”
-Notwithstanding the fine notices, there’s no evidence that the movie was ever distributed any further.
+Notwithstanding the fine notices, it doesn’t appear to have gone much further than that.
+There’s no evidence that the movie was ever nationally distributed.

 Many silent pictures, even the ones that were immensely popular, were lost over the years, and it seemed that The Daughter of Dawn had suffered that sad fate.
-The reservation tribes people knew about the movie from word of mouth, and there were 36 production still in the Museum of the Western Prairie, and a complete script in the Library of Congress, but that was it.
+The reservation tribes people knew about the movie from word of mouth; there were 36 production stills in the Museum of the Western Prairie and a complete script in the Library of Congress, but that was it.

 In 2005, Brian Hearn, the film curator at the Oklahoma City Museum of Art, received a phone call from a private investigator offering to sell him a silver nitrate film that he had received as payment from a client.
 The PI hadn’t watched it, but he thought it was The Daughter of Dawn.
 The museum did not have a film collection at that time, so Hearn enlisted the aid of the Oklahoma Historical Society.
 After copious fundraising, the OHS was able to purchase the reels and restore them so this priceless record of Comanche and Kiowa history, Oklahoma history and early film history could get the audience it never had a chance to get in 1920.